 The 5 biggest input errors

-These mistakes cost the most money:
+These mistakes drain the most cash from your operation:

 ⚠️ Watch out: